 Although I really like to cook, I have never been to a cooking class, so this was a first for me.
 I thoroughly enjoyed the experience because it was a different way to bond with my fellow travelers.
 As a small, friendly and humorous group, we had become pretty close from the very beginning of the trip, so the cooking class felt like a family preparing a big dinner.
 There was a lot of laughter, sharing of techniques, and camaraderie as our instructor led us through the preparation of three courses.
 We each assembled our own starter, which was a puff pastry filled with goat cheese, tomato and honey.
 Everyone shared different responsibilities in the preparation of the main course, an amazing version of Chicken Fricassée with plenty of chopped fresh vegetables and a splash of whiskey.
 A few of our more seasoned bakers worked together to create the dessert, individual chocolate lava cakes with a sweet biscuit bottom layer.
 Of course the pièce de résistance was when we all sat down at a long family-style table and enjoyed the fruits of our labors.

-Your story from Italy highlighted how important it is to connect with locals while traveling.
+We know you really value meeting locals while traveling.
 What was one moment from this tour when you felt a strong connection to the local culture?